 What temperatures and pressures can a quick-connect fitting withstand?

 Quick-connect fittings are rated to withstand pressure based on temperature and the fitting size.
-The warmer the water, the lower pressure the fitting will withstand.
-This has to do with the expansion and contraction of the plastics.
+The warmer the water, the lower pressure the fitting will withstand due to the expansion and contraction of the plastics.
 The larger the tubing and more rigid the tubing, the more pressure the fitting can withstand.
-Pressure and temperature have to be looked at together to determine the pressure limit.
+Pressure and temperature must be looked at together to determine the pressure limit.

 Can you use quick-connect fittings with gas and air?

-Most quick-connect fittings are rated to handle liquid compressed air, and gas.
+Most quick-connect fittings are rated to handle liquid compressed air and gas.
 Some manufacturers are specific about how they rate their fittings.
-If they are made to handle the transport of water, they will only provide specs and ratings for that kind of application.
+If they are manufactured to handle water transportation, they will only provide specs and ratings for that kind of application.

 Quick-connects are rated for their chemical compatibility.
-It's very important for you to check what material fitting you use if you're running fluids with certain chemicals through them.
-If you run a fluid with chlorine in it through your system, you want to make sure that the plastic fitting you're using can withstand that chemical compound.
+If you are running fluids through a fitting, ensure the material of that fitting can withstand the chemicals it is exposed to.
+If you run a fluid with chlorine in it, for example, you want to make sure that the plastic fitting you are using is compatible that chemical compound.

 How do you know what size tubing is compatible with a quick-connect fitting?

 Knowing how tubing and fittings are sized is very important.
 There are two main sizing types when dealing with plastic tubing, and they are very different.
 Smaller diameter fittings, that are measured by outer diameter (OD), are specifically designed for use with LLDPE type tubing, or low linear density polyethylene.
-The larger fittings, in half-inch, three-quarter inch, one inch, and above are considered CTS, or copper tube size, fittings.
+The larger fittings, in 1/2 inch, 3/4 inch, 1 inch, and above are considered CTS, or copper tube size, fittings.
 CTS fittings are made to be compatible with PEX tubing, which is a polyethylene-type tubing.
 These fittings are made in very specific measurement classes.
-So, a 3/8 CTS fitting is not going to work in an application that requires a 3/8 OD fitting.
+A 3/8 CTS fitting, for example, is not going to work in an application that requires a 3/8 OD fitting.

 Most fittings are rated to work on copper tubing as well, but it is not the best kind of tubing to use with OD and CTS fittings.
 If you want to use copper or stainless steel tubing, it is best to look for fittings made specifically for those types of applications.
 John Guest is one of these manufacturers that makes compatible fittings with stainless-steel.
-They call them the super-seal fittings.
+They call these “super-seal” fittings.